nosami/vsonline/vs-online/resources/faq.md

 ### What is running on self-hosted machines to make them accessible?

 The Visual Studio Live Share agent runs on self-hosted machines and listens for connections.

+### How do I try Visual Studio Codespaces with Visual Studio 2019?

+Connecting to a Codespace from Visual Studio 2019 is available through a limited preview while we scale up the service.
+You can sign up for the limited preview by going to https://aka.ms/vsfutures-signup.
+[Read more] (https://aka.ms/vs2019-codespaces-blog) about what Visual Studio 2019 support for Codespaces.

 ## Security questions